-Satisfaction with Green Space Community Growing Spaces Cycling 66.5% of Central Locality respondents to the City Voice survey reported being satisfied or fairly satisfied with the overall quality of green/open spaces, compared to 70.2% of people living in Tillydrone, Woodside, Seaton, Ashgrove, Stockethill and George Street.
-(City Voice 46, 2022) 45 food growing projects happening across the Central Locality 16.8% of people in the Central Locality cycled in the last year compared to the citywide average of 14.8% (City Voice 46, 2022)
+Satisfaction with Green Space Community Growing Spaces Cycling 69% of Central Locality respondents to the City Voice survey reported being satisfied or fairly satisfied with the overall quality of green/open spaces, compared to x% for the city as a whole.
+45 food growing projects happening across the Central Locality 90.3% of people in the Central Locality regularly cycled compared to the citywide average of 89.1%.